-Knowledge and 1. describe for a given water resources system the interplay between the understanding main biophysical processes and social dynamics, in analyzing, anticipating, preventing and managing conflicts.
-2. describe and explain the main concepts and instruments for analysing and influencing formal and informal arrangements over water for collaboration, including policies, laws and institutions, and by adopting a historical perspective.
-3. explain the key concepts for integrated, multi-disciplinary and interdisciplinary analyses of water systems and describe the challenges of such approaches at sector, intersectoral and transboundary levels.
-4. name and critically discuss theories, concepts and tools of conflict 1 management and cooperation building techniques in the context of natural resources and water in particular. · Applying knowledge and 1. design and facilitate inclusive consultation and conflict management understanding processes, such as consensus building, public participation, negotiation and mediation between actors at different levels.
-2. formulate and critically evaluate governance frameworks related to water conflict management and apply tools for policy analysis with the 2 emphasis on social inclusion and sustainability. combine different types of method and through a process of 3. triangulation synthesize outcomes in a coherent manner.
-4 conduct, independently or in a multidisciplinary team, research 1 including the formulation of research questions and hypotheses, the selection and application of adequate research methodologies and techniques and the formulation of well-founded conclusions, recommendations and limitations.
-Making judgements 1. appraise the different functions of the water resources system, and the associated competing interests of water using sectors and actors, describe the inter-dependencies between these, and finally assess the possibilities and limitations of cooperation.
-2. critically evaluate technical and/or institutional interventions focused on conflict management (projects/ programmes/ policies/ agreements) through analysis of implications for the water resources system, its users and their interrelations at various spatial and temporal scales.
-Communication 1. clearly and systematically communicate, argue and defend findings in Communication '' oral and written presentations to a variety of audiences.
-Lifelong learning skills 1. think in multidisciplinary and integrated dimensions and be able to distinguish main issues from side issues.
-2. have the academic attitude and learning skills to enhance and keep up-to-date the acquired knowledge and application skills in a largely independent manner. ·
+Knowledge and understanding describe for a given water resources system the interplay between the main biophysical processes and social dynamics, in analyzing, anticipating, preventing and managing conflicts. describe and explain the main concepts and instruments for analysing and influencing formal and informal arrangements over water for collaboration, including policies, laws and institutions, and by adopting a historical perspective. explain the key concepts for integrated, multi-disciplinary and interdisciplinary analyses of water systems and describe the challenges of such approaches at sector, intersectoral and transboundary levels. name and critically discuss theories, concepts and tools of conflict management and cooperation building techniques in the context of natural resources and water in particular.
+Applying knowledge and understanding design and facilitate inclusive consultation and conflict management processes, such as consensus building, public participation, negotiation and mediation between actors at different levels. formulate and critically evaluate governance frameworks related to water conflict management and apply tools for policy analysis with the emphasis on social inclusion and sustainability. combine different types of method and through a process of triangulation synthesize outcomes in a coherent manner. conduct, independently or in a multidisciplinary team, research including the formulation of research questions and hypotheses, the selection and application of adequate research methodologies and techniques and the formulations.
+Making judgements appraise the different functions of the water resources system, and the associated competing interests of water using sectors and actors, describe the inter-dependencies between these, and finally assess the possibilities and limitations of cooperation. critically evaluate technical and/or institutional interventions focused on conflict management (projects/ programmes/ policies/ agreements) through analysis of implications for the water resources system, its users and their interrelations at various spatial and temporal scales.
+Communication clearly and systematically communicate, argue and defend findings in oral and written presentations to a variety of audiences.
+Lifelong learning skills think in multidisciplinary and integrated dimensions and be able to distinguish main issues from side issues. have the academic attitude and learning skills to enhance and keep up-to-date the acquired knowledge and application skills in a largely independent manner.

-3.4 Water Quality ManagementAfter successful completion of the programme, graduates will be able to:
+3.4 Water Quality Management After successful completion of the programme, graduates will be able to: